LiteLDev/HelperLib/platforms/javascript/README.md

 }
 ```

-Or, add the following to your entrypoint file:
+Or, add the following to your entry point file:

 ```typescript
 /// <reference types="@levimc-lse/types" />